kongondo/SitesManager/README.md

-# Multi Sites
+# Sites Manager

-Multi Sites is a module for [ProcessWire](http://processwire.com/) that allows Superusers to easily create/install ProcessWire sites *on the same server* space the module is running in.
+Sites Manager is a module for [ProcessWire](http://processwire.com/) that allows Superusers to easily create/install ProcessWire sites *on the same server* space the module is running in.
 Only Superusers can use the module.
 You can create both **stand-alone** and **multi-sites**.

 **Stand-alone or single-sites** are sites that will run in their own document root/directory with *their own* **wire and site folders, .htaccess, index.php**, etc. In other words, a *normal* ProcessWire site.

 **Multi-sites** are sites that will run off *one* **wire** folder (shared amongst two or more sites) each having their own **site folder and database**.
-In this regard, it is important to note that Multi Sites is not in itself a multiple sites solution!
+In this regard, it is important to note that Sites Manager is not in itself a multiple sites solution!
 Rather, it is a utility that helps you create multi-sites to be run using the ProcessWire core multiple sites feature.
 For more on this core feature, see the official ProcessWire [documentation](https://processwire.com/api/modules/multi-site-support/), specifically the solution referred to as **Option #1**.

 ## Features